fitandfine/raspberrypi_homelab/scripts/Note.md

 * how to structure a tiny ops toolkit for a real server

 Nothing here is over-engineered.
 I have tried my level best to write comments in the script files to not surprise myself in future a.k.a maintainability.
+# Thanking you for your time in reading this far,
+## Anup